lperezu1/partychangers/README.md

 # Candidates who provided a response not noted in the story

-- Several candidates responded by email to the N&O’s inquiry about why they changed their political affiliation but are not mentioned in the story, which includes only those interviewed by phone or in person.
+- Several legislative candidates responded by email to the N&O’s inquiry about why they changed their political affiliation but are not mentioned in the story, which includes only those interviewed by phone or in person.
 Read their responses here: https://datawrapper.dwcdn.net/b58qC/3/